 Access to public transport or transport provided by the Retirement Village is very important to ensure you can access the entertainment and services you choose.
 A great starting point is to write a list of activities you enjoy or interests that you might like to reignite, and see if the Retirement Village offers these activities.
 Talk to the residents in the Retirement Village, as it’s the best way to gain a true understanding of life in there.
 Make several visits to the Retirement Village and don’t be afraid to compare facilities, services and activities.

 All Retirement Village are different and you need choose the one that suits you best.
 While we don’t usually like to think about needing a higher level of care, it’s an important consideration.
-Statistics suggest that only 2% of people aged over 65 years will need residential care (respite care or long term care).
 Especially if you have a partner, it’s important to check if the Retirement Village is collocated with residential services, or if residential aged care centre is close by to your village of choice.

 People living in a Retirement Village will on average enter residential care seven years later than people living in their home.
 This is because accidents and feelings of isolation are dramatically reduced in a Retirement Village, because ongoing independence and well being is supported and prioritised.